ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/basic_concepts/io.md

 ![](io/image16.jpg)

-- For doing one action is good but for doing multiple actions at onces it’s better to use FileInfo class
+- For doing one action is good but for doing multiple actions at onces it's better to use FileInfo class

 Methods: